 When you search the online catalog, use the subject headings "political geography" or "geopolitics."
 Either subject heading will get you started.
 Don't forget about the related subject headings.

 Our collection includes several journals which look at Political Geography.
 To find them, do the following subject search in the online catalog : "political geography periodicals."
 Cultural Geography is not a subject heading used in online catalogs.
-However, to see how many more titles there are, you can search in Worldcat.
-Use a subject search with the terms "political geography" and "periodicals."
+Use the subject search linked prior to see all of the journal titles in the collections.
 Below is a short list of some of the journal titles we have in our Library's collection.
+Or you can use the search box at the top of the page.